 All TCEs originating from the same KIC star are grouped into a single PDF.
-This cover page lists the KIC ID for the PDF, a link to the full DV report, and a table for every TCE belonging to the given KIC with each TCE's period, epoch, depth, duration, MES, and whether or not it is designated as a KOI.
+This cover page lists the KIC ID for the PDF, a link to the full DV report, and a table for every TCE belonging to the given KIC with each TCE's period, epoch, depth, duration, MES, bootstrap value, and whether or not it is designated as a KOI.
+If the TCE was detected as a false positive due to an ephemeris match, a table containing information about the match is shown at the bottom of the cover page.

 Throughout this document, we will show examples from the Kepler-69 system (KIC 008692861), a well-known system with two confirmed planets.
-We focus on Kepler-69b (Q1-Q16 TCE 008692861-01) as it is the first TCE of the system with a higher signal-to-noise.
+We focus on Kepler-69b (Q1-Q17 DR24 TCE 008692861-01) as it is the first TCE of the system with a higher signal-to-noise.
 The cover page for KIC 008692861 is shown in Figure 1.